DafetiteOgaga/pdf2docx_converter/README.md

 <br>

 ## New
    - Added sample file for testing
 	- Added support of pdf2word as internal command

 ## Changes
    - internal commands are now added to the same directory of any previously installed program of mine
 	- Minor changes to enhance performance

 ## Fixes
+   - fixed bug of not being able to enter tens
+   - fixed error generated when users fail to enter range
    - fixed issues of wrong input by user